decentraland/documentation/content/creator/scenes/optimizing/performance-optimization.md

 You can also toggle animations on or off for entities that are far or occluded.
 For example, for an NPC that plays a very subtle idle animation, you could make it only play that animation when the player is at less than 20 meters away.
 Use a trigger area around the NPC and toggle its animations on or off accordingly.

+{{< hint info >}}
-> TIP: When an entity is far away and small enough, it's culled by the engine.
+**💡 Tip**:  When an entity is far away and small enough, it's culled by the engine.
 This culling helps at a drawcall level, removing entities from the engine is always better.
 This culling also doesn't take occlusion by other entities into account, so entities that are not so small but hidden by a wall are still rendered.
+{{< /hint >}}

 #### Async blocks